justinthompson593/EsvApiInterface/README.md

 * **Saving and Output Options**

 These can be used in any order.
+But because the `-s` flag can be followed by 1 or 2 arguments, it's best to put your searches at the end of your command.

 Flag | Function | Notes
 ---- | -------- | -----
 -q | Quiets default openPassage as HTML | Unnecessary to use if 1st arg is a flag -c | Copies passage to clipboard | Currently only available for OSX -rand | Opens random verse as HTML | Returns the daily verse if not followed by a number.
 Otherwise, the following number is used as a random generator seed. -rnd works too.
+-s | Searches for string | Must be followed by a search query in quotes.
+If followed by a Book Name, the search scope will be limited to that book.
 -S | Saves all selected output formats |
 -txt | Selects text  output |
 -mp3 | Selects mp3  output|